 Can the Family Court Order a Hair Follicle Drug Test?

 The short answer to this question is no. The courts may only order drug and alcohol testing done in the least intrusive method.
 Typically, this means only urine samples.
-The court cannot demand hair follicle testing even though this method produces more accurate results and provides results reaching father back in time.
+The court cannot demand hair follicle testing even though this method produces more accurate results and provides results reaching farther back in time.

 However, a skilled child custody attorney can sometimes negotiate an agreement with the opposing party to get a hair follicle test.
 This can only be done by agreement, otherwise, testing is limited to urine.